epfl-ada/ada-2023-project-lassa8639/README.md

 ## Organization Within the Team - Work Repartition 🤝

+Given the existence of three entirely independent datasets, distinct teams have been designated for each dataset: the [Video Metadata](#video-metadata), [Channel Metadata](#channel-metadata), and [Time-series Data](#time-series-data).
+Concurrently, parallel efforts are dedicated to exploring the data story, website implementation, and the comprehensive contextual framework of the analysis.

 | Team Member        | Work Done   |
 | --------------     | ----------  |
 | Liyu Zhang         | ABC         |